-Update Fall 2012: Unfortunately Facebook no longer allows you to change your page name if you have more than 200 fans, so the methods described here below will no longer work for you.
+Unfortunately Facebook no longer allows you to change your page name if you have more than 200 fans, so the method to combine Facebook pages described below will no longer work.
 However, there are ways to deal with this situation and minimize damage and keep your social media marketing campaign optimized and on track.
-Please contact us if you're interested.
+Please contact us if you’re interested.

 Do you need to change the name of your Facebook fan page, or combine two fan pages together?
 We found a new workaround thanks to the handy feature on Facebook that lets you merge a fan page with a place page.
 As far as we know, this is the only way to change your Facebook fan page name or combine two fan pages together to leverage all of your fans.

 A few months ago, we found ourselves in a tough spot.
 We dropped the “Tech” from our name to reflect our equal focuses on strategy, creative, and technology.
 Changing our domain name was easy, but changing our Facebook fan page name and vanity URL was impossible.
 Facebook doesn’t let you do it, which makes sense.
 You wouldn’t want to become a fan of “Cute Kittens” only to have the page owner change the name to something like “OJ Simpson Fan Club.”
 However, for the honest business owners out there, this restriction just makes things a pain.

 We went ahead and created a new fan page with just our company as the name (“Hathway”), and the vanity URL facebook.com/WeAreHathway.
 We then enjoyed the fun task of “migrating” hundreds of fans from the old page, one by one, using a mix of event invitations, messages, page suggestions, and status updates.
 There things stood for a few months: two pages, two names, hundreds of fans on the old page, and comparatively less on the new page.